geeckmc/sails-hook-req-validate/readme.md

 		{'firstname' : 'string'},
 		{'lastname' : 'string'}
 		]);
-// if the validation fails, "req.badRequest" will be called and will not continue to the next line. console.log(params);               // {id: 1234, firstname: "John", lastname: "Doe"}
+// if the validation fails, "req.badRequest" will be called and returns 'false'. console.log(params);               // {id: 1234, firstname: "John", lastname: "Doe"} OR false if (!params) { return; }
 ```
 See [Validation Filters](#validation_filters) for more information.